goblinchess/GoblinChessChromiaBackend/README.md

 Each player rotation consists of three turns:
 1. **Card Turn**: Play a spell card (optional)
 2. **Move Turn**: Make a chess move
-3. **Neutral Turn**: Reserved for future neutral piece mechanics
+3. **Neutral Turn**: Reserved for future neutral piece mechanics OR a double move.

 There is a state machine validating that the progression from one turn to the next follows our rules called `verify_old_turn_type_new_turn_type()`:

 [View turn validation logic →](src/turn/function_validation.rell)

 ### Randomness Handling
 Handling random numbers is hard on the blockchain, since everything we save becomes public info.
 In this game we simply accept any random number from the client, but in the very end of the game we will verify all the sent random numbers in one go, by generating them just like the client did, using the client's seed.
 This works since both clients are required to provide their seeds at the end of the game, and if a player just shuts down their client they will lose.
 Had we stored the seeds early in the game, a player might try to fetch the opponent's seed and this way be able to generate the opponent's cards (which are supposed to be secret).
-This pic illustrates seed validation:
+This pic illustrates the seed validation process:

 ![Game End Flow](doc/img/rell_game_over_flow.png)

 ### Main Menu
-The Main Menu in my game client uses this flow, shown in the picture:
+The Main Menu of the game client uses this flow, shown in the picture below.
+The red arrows can be ignored, since they only become relevant if there is an unexpected error happening on the node.
+Note that wherever we are - as long as we have "gone online" - we can always accept an incoming challenge, this way beginning a new game.

 ![Game End Flow](doc/img/main_menu_state_machine.png)